[2025] COVID-19: If I test positive or have symptoms, will I be separated from my baby after birth?

 The American College of Obstetricians and Gynecologists (ACOG)

 There are many benefits to having your baby stay in the same room as you after delivery, even if you have COVID-19.
 For example, rooming together may help you bond with your baby and help you start breastfeeding if desired.
+And current reports suggest that the risk of a baby getting COVID-19 does not change based on whether the baby stays in the mother’s room or in a separate room.
+(Read “How can I avoid passing COVID-19 to my baby?” below.)

 The American Academy of Pediatrics (AAP)